Ross-Pauly-dev/CountryQuiz/README.md

 # Country Quiz

 A quiz app where you answer questions about countries.
 Pick a question, choose your answer, move through the quiz, and see your score at the end.
+You can interact with the [deployed application here](https://ross-pauly-dev.github.io/CountryQuiz)

 ![Quiz screen](screenshots/quiz.png)